A deferred payment agreement allows you to use the value of your home to pay for care in a residential or nursing care home or extra care housing.

 We can also consider a short-term arrangement.
 For example, if your property is up for sale but you have not yet found a buyer, or you're waiting for the sale to complete.

-The Money Advice Service provides more information about deferred payment agreements.
+The Moneyhelper Service provides more information about deferred payment agreements.

 Before you apply

 We recommend that you speak to an independent financial adviser who specialises in long-term care costs planning.
-You can find advice from Money Service Advice on choosing a financial adviser.
+You can find advice from Moneyhelper on choosing a financial adviser.

-Contact Customer First to assess that the care home you are living in or moving to, is suitable to meet your needs.
+If you wish to check that the care home you are living in or are moving to is suitable to meet your needs please Contact Customer First.

 You must register your property with the Land Registry if you have not done so already.

 You must have the mental capacity to understand and enter into the agreement.
-Otherwise, have a legally appointed person who can do this on your behalf, such as a power of attorney.
+Otherwise, have a legally appointed person who can do this on your behalf, such as a power of attorney or Deputy.